amanatos/amanatos/README.md

 - 👋 Hi, I’m @amanatos
 - 👀 I’m interested in sports and social justice!
-- 🌱 I’m currently a recent graduate at Villanova University.
+- 🌱 I’m currently a recent graduate of Villanova University.
 - 💞️ I’m looking to collaborate on sports projects!
 - 📫 How to reach me: manatosandy@gmail.com
 -